ndronos/c-nomorph/Adamson-2011/README.md

 So, can we decide where to draw the line?
-Since C and JavaScript seem to have become punk languages through their evolution and use, not from their design,
+Since C and JavaScript seem to have become punk languages through their evolution and use, not from their design, it might be more useful to list the traits that we associate with punk rock languages.

 (Adamson, 2011)
 ```